Home » Metabolism » Metabolic Health » Obesity Prevention

 Social acceptance for many people is a difficult and sensitive matter.
 When you add in the factor of a person being overweight, the negative factors are greatly multiplied.
 It is probable that at some point in time we have all either been overweight or have known friends or family members struggling with obesity.
 Yet, it is disturbing to know that psychologically many of us do not regard obese people the same way we would if the exact same person were a normal weight.
 Obesity, as research has stated, normally affects your self esteem and your sense of worth.
 In Hollywood, where the celebrities roam, someone who is underweight is likely to evoke pity, while an obese person brings to mind negative and disassociative feelings.
 Obesity is a national problem, especially in the United States, that is becoming worse every year.
 This is seen by the number of drastic options becoming available such as stomach stapling and gastric bypass surgeries, not only for adults, but also for young people.
 People who are obese are often viewed as having no self control, under educated and the weight problem is blamed on overeating and indulging.
 It is important to realize this is not always the case.
 Being overweight is a major social and psychological problem that affects all age groups and all economic levels from the poor to the super rich.

 Discrimination against people who are overweight occurs frequently in our country, and many times we may not even realize that we are being discriminatory.
 A person’s outward appearance may promote other individuals to “judge” and “accept” them based on weight factors alone.
-Many of us struggle to lose weight, trying one diet after another with either no results or weight that has a yo-yo history and only lasts a short term.
+Many of us struggle to lose weight, trying one diet after another with either no results or weight loss that has a yo-yo history and only lasts a short term.
 This can result in people believing that overweight individuals are lazy or have no self control, and these negative stereotypes just help reinforce the view that obesity is the fault of the overweight person.
 The fault or cause may not be a controlled behavior as obesity may be the result of genetic disorders, glandular disorders, and mental disorders.
 Persons struggling with obesity and medical or psychological factors should seek treatment with a professional health care provider.

 In the US, it may be slow, but it is starting to be more socially acceptable to be overweight.
 But there is still a stigma attached.
 The media and advertising firms still use very skinny models most of the time, sending messages of inadequate body image to those who are overweight.
 It must be said that is not true of all companies; there are well known and important women in Hollywood, business and politics who are big and beautiful and are helping to break the advertising and predominant model mold.